-Going North on US - 95 from Las Vegas, continue approximately 6 miles beyond the Las Vegas Paiute Golf Resort and turn Right onto Corn Creek Road.
-Continue on Corn Creek Road approximately 4 miles to reach the Visitor Center on the Left.
+Going north on US-95 from Las Vegas, continue approximately 6 miles beyond the Las Vegas Paiute Golf Resort and turn right onto Corn Creek Road.
+Continue on Corn Creek Road approximately 4 miles to reach the Visitor Center on the left.
 From the Visitor Center at Corn Creek there are two main roads that provide access to the remainder of the Refuge.

-CAUTION: All roads beyond the paved road to Corn Creek Visitor Center are rough dirt roads that are best traveled in a vehicle with high clearance and 4 wheel drive.
+CAUTION: All roads beyond the paved road to Corn Creek Visitor Center are rough dirt roads that are best traveled in a vehicle with high clearance and 4-wheel drive.
 The Refuge staff maintain the roads regularly but be prepared for any exceptionally rough patches of road you may encounter.
 Make sure you have spare tires, extra gas, a detailed map, and extra food and water in case you break down.
 There is no cell phone service in the area.
 Always be prepared for changing conditions, stay on designated routes, and practice leave no trace principles.

 Trails & Destinations

 The Desert National Wildlife Refuge is the desert bighorn sheep's largest protected continuous habitat.
 If visitors take the time to travel by foot through some of this rough terrain they may be rewarded with a glimpse of a sheep.
-More likely, visitors will notice traces of what the sheep have left behind, scat, flattened spots, and maybe even bones.
-If you are lucky enough to see a sheep, be respectful and keep your distance they are wild animals.
+More likely, visitors will notice traces of what the sheep have left behind; scat, flattened spots, and maybe even bones.
+If you are lucky enough to see a sheep, be respectful and keep your distance as they are wild animals.

 Also, do not be alarmed if you see a large "necklace" one some of the animals.
-The U.S. Geological Survey and the U.S. Fish & Wildlife Service are gathering data about sheep's behavior and distribution to better understand the pneumonia that plagues our local populations.
+The U.S. Geological Survey and the U.S. Fish & Wildlife Service are gathering data about sheep's behavior and distribution in order to better understand the pneumonia that plagues our local populations.

 Hayford Peak stands nearly 10,000 feet above sea level but is dwarfed by surrounding ridge lines connecting the competing mountain tops.
 It's a beautiful hike leading the hiker through different vegetation life zones, starting in Creosote low lands and climbing up to the Bristlecone Forest.
 The trail to the Hidden Canyon is well-worn and easy to follow.
 The push to Hayford's peak requires more route finding skills as the route is not well-worn.
 The view from the top is rewarding!
-The picture above shows a hiker descending Hayford Peak and looks West to the Spring Mountains and Mt.
+The picture above shows a hiker descending Hayford Peak and looks west to the Spring Mountains and Mt.
 Charleston's snowy peak.